wasksofts-technology/omnipay-mpesa/README.md

            if ($response->isSuccessful()) {
-                 echo "Input your pin to purchase!";
+                 echo "Check phone and Input your pin to purchase!";
            }else{
                // Payment failed
                return $response->getMessage();